 The foundation “Unconscious” card represents behaviors your exhibiting that require your purposeful awareness.
 I look at the unconscious as an inner part of us that can be our best friend.
 But, as with some best friend, if we don’t check in with them or listen to their advice – they can get cranky.
 In the matter of the unconscious, if we aren’t mindful of its presence, it can manifest in unpleasant behavioral issues.
 This card is going to uncover some amazing insights for you if you’re open to what it has to say.

-The center "Concept" card represents the idea, plan, goal, epiphany or concept you have.
-It's the bright shiny star you want to explore and mine for possibilities.
+The center “Concept” card represents the idea, plan, goal, epiphany, or concept you have.
+It’s the bright shiny star you want to explore and mine for possibilities.
 It could be a new job, an idea for a new business, a concept for a new painting or artistic endeavor.
-It could even be the possibility for a new love relationship.
+It could even be the possibility of a new love relationship.

 The “Logical Action” card to the left of the Concept is exactly what it says.
 This card represents the next logical step in the evolution of developing your concept.
 This will appeal to your analytical left-brained thinking.
 This card will point to common sense, practical ground work like business plans, financial considerations, background work, data collection etc.